-Her priority is to improve outcomes for patients with alcohol use disorders (AUD) and co-morbid physical and mental health conditions by research, teaching, policy, and clinical practice
+Her priority is to improve outcomes for patients with alcohol use disorders and co-morbid physical and mental health conditions by research, teaching, policy, and clinical practice.

-Her clinical roles include developing an integrated alcohol strategy across local services, offering direct clinical care, and since April 2020 has been the National Specialty Advisor for Alcohol Dependence to NHS England.
+Her clinical roles include developing an integrated alcohol strategy across local services and offering direct clinical care.
+Since April 2020, she has also been the National Specialty Advisor for Alcohol Dependence to NHS England.

 Course and outcome of patients with Alcohol Use Disorders following hospital attendance